 Schools must investigate any report of missing test materials.
 If, after a thorough investigation, the missing materials are not found, the School Test Coordinator must follow the MSDE specific steps in Appendix C. Complete the Form to Report Contaminated, Damaged, or Missing Materials.
-This is also considered a Testing Irregularity.
+This is also considered a Testing Irregularity if reported during or after testing and must be reported to the LAC.